-After arriving to Helsinki Airport, buy a zone ticket ABC for 2-3 days and head to the city centre.
+After arriving at Helsinki Airport, buy a zone ticket ABC for 2-3 days with the HSL app and head to the city centre.

 Stay in Sokos Hotel Vaakuna next to the railway station.
 The hotel is of good quality but still not too expensive.

 During the first day, visit Suomenlinna Island.
 Take tram 2 to the South Harbour and from there a public ferry to Suomenlinna.
 Hike for 3 hours in Suomenlinna and have lunch on the island in Suomenlinna Panimo.
 They are brewing their local beer.

 After you are back from Suomenlinna, walk to Helsinki Cathedral to take a few photos.
 Continue with tram number 2 to the Rock Church.

 In the winter season, don't forget to visit Helsinki Christmas markets.

 End your day by visiting Kotiharjun Sauna.
 Buy a few drinks enjoy an authentic old-style wooden sauna and chat with Finnish people.
 In Finland, a sauna is a place to have small talk.
 After the sauna visit, you may have a drink over the Helsinki roofs in the restaurant Loiste.